 8 ounce serving: 316 mg caffeine (39.5 mg caffeine per fluid ounce)

-Redline Extreme is more potent than most, as you’re getting more than 300 mg of caffeine in an 8 ounce serving.
+As a result, Redline Xtreme is more potent than most – giving you more than 300 mg of caffeine in an 8 ounce serving.
 In fact, the amount of caffeine per ounce is almost double some of the previous products.
+That’s probably why the company recommends that you just drink half the bottle at a time.

 Bang Energy Drink